-The “fame and glory” Well, most people don’t realize it, but these highway drivers, dump truck driver, small delivery truck drivers, all have to have a special drivers license and extra drivers training.
+The “fame and glory” Well, most people don’t realize it, but these highway drivers, dump truck drivers, small delivery truck drivers, they all have to have a special license and extra drivers training to do what they do.
 They have to be half accountants to make sure their daily paperwork is in order, AND, IF NOT, they’re in deep du-du.
-Fined, or worse case scenario your vehicle and content seized, Yes seized!
+Fined, or worst-case scenario your vehicle and content seized, Yes seized!

 SO YOU WANT TO BE A TRUCK DRIVER.

 All truck manufacturers do the best they can by improving the safety and comfort of the driver, but they are still a lumpy, rough riding, heavy piece of equipment, which by the way, takes a lot of skill to operate.
 So for the comfort of the drivers, the manufacturers invest major dollars on developing seating for these trucks and it’s not uncommon to pay thousands of dollars on a driver’s seat.
 And why not?
 Those highway dudes spend a big portion of their life in their truck.
 The funny part is, most of these drivers have bad backs to show for their life on our bumpy roads.

 This post is not about some truck drivers but all truck drivers.
 It is a way of life for these people.
 It’s like once you’ve done it, you would never look for another type of job.
 You will never get trucking out of your blood.
 But having said all that, it takes a special someone at home and a family who understands that way of life.
 The life of a truck driver is not easy for him or family.